What is Hazing?

 All students who sign a bid to a sorority or fraternity on campus must go through an in-person Greek Life Student Leader Training that covers UVA Wise Risk Management, Emergency Response, Title IX, Non-Discrimination, and Hazing policies.
 A series of table-top discussions are held in small and large groups regarding Behind Closed Doors “mock-scenarios” that may occur within student organizations.
 Responsible response, communication, and support solutions are then part of the debrief process from each scenario.

-This training is conducted by the Assistant Dean of Students & Director of Residence Life or their designee for all new members after the conclusion of the recruitment period during the Fall and Spring Semester.
+This training is conducted by the Office of Student Engagement for all new members after the conclusion of the recruitment period during the Fall and Spring Semester.
 A student may not start the individual chapter new member process until this in-person training is completed.

 Campus Security Authority Training